uayebforever/jc-handbook/source/M11/Special_Sea_Duties.rst

 He should first approach the OOW., introduce himself and seek permission to take over the wheel in the following terms:

-“Officer of the Watch Sir - this is …………. - permission to take the wheel?”
+“Officer of the Watch Sir - this is... - permission to take the wheel?”

 The Officer of the Watch, taking into account such factors as,